mesurace/RESTful-Jersey-Jackson-Maven/README.md

 # STEPS:

-1. Create a simple Dynamic web project and then convert it to Maven in Eclipse.
+1. Create a simple Dynamic web project "RESTfulWS" and then convert it to Maven in Eclipse.
 2. Add the following dependencies for Jersey and Jackson in your pom.xml file.

        <dependency>